 Chand Baori stepwell in Abhaneri had been on my list for so long and I grabbed the chance to visit the mysterious stepwell during my trip to Jaipur.

-In ancient times (an era when water was worshipped as it gives life), stepwells were uniquely built to harvest rainwater during the rainy season, conserve it through successive dry and arid seasons to facilitate people during the water shortage.
+In ancient times (an era when water was worshipped as it gives life), step-wells were uniquely built to harvest rainwater during the rainy season, conserve it through successive dry and arid seasons to facilitate people during the water shortage.
 See, we were ecologically more responsible in past times.
-Ancient baoris were greatest public monuments, accessible to everyone regardless of their gender, color, caste, and religion.
+Ancient baoris were the greatest public monuments, accessible to everyone regardless of their gender, color, caste, and religion.
 Constructing a stepwell was a favored philanthropic activity of royal families then.
 Stepwells weren’t just water storage tanks but were amazingly intricate coups of architecture, engineering, and art.

 Archaeological excavations of prehistoric sites provided evidence of existence of stepwells since Harappa and Mohenjodaro era.
 So, stepwells roughly have 5,000 years old history.